Plus Size Interview Outfits

 Wear these colors instead

-Gray and navy are as understated as black, but are much more original.
-Depending on the industry, shades of brown may also be a good choice.
+Gray, brown, and navy are as understated as black, but are much more original.
 But you don't have to stick with neutrals.
 There are sedate shades of blue, green, and purple that work well for on-camera and in-person interviews.
-Even bold shades of blue like Cobalt are a safe choice here.
+Even bold shades of blue like Royal Blue are a safe choice here.

 Pastels look good on camera, but may be too delicate for an interview.
 Think understated, but not soft.